 “It’s been a funny few weeks having just had a baby—focus is a very different thing at the moment so I have had to work very hard the last few days to make sure I’m in the right frame of mind.
 I was possibly a little bit stressed this morning so I had to have a word with myself and spend some time on my own.
 My changes weren’t going well but that was probably me panicking—he’s not a horse that would choose to do a flying change so I have to change the canter slightly.
 It’s a fine balance.”

 Badminton is familiar—and wildly successful—terrain for the Canter and the 14-year-old British Sport Horse gelding.
-Three of their five career five-star starts have taken place at the manor where they’ve never finished out of the top two.
+Three of their five career five-star starts have taken place at the manor.
 They were second in their Badminton debut in 2022 and won it in 2023 and 2025.

-If three months seems like a speedy return to five-star sport, it is.
+If three months seems like a speedy return to top sport, it is.
 For normal people.
 For Canter, it’s par for the cross country course.
-She returned to competition just 10 days after the birth of her first daughter, Ziggy—and won a 4* long format class three months later.
+She returned to competition just a month after the birth of her first daughter, Ziggy—and won a 4* long format class three months later.

 Seventy-seven pairs came forward for dressage.
 Tiana Coudray sits in second place with Cancaras Girl on 28.1.
 Lara de Liedekerke-Meier moves into third on Hooney d’Arville on 28.6.